freddd1/cs3603-AML-final-project/README.md

 ## How to run:
+You have 2 options:
-- Clone the repo locally, create conda environment using the `environment.yml` and run the project.
+1. Clone the repo locally, create conda environment using the `environment.yml` and run the project.
-- Run this colab notebook (run only semeval8): https://colab.research.google.com/drive/1SM6EnIYHlfkiVfwk8MCw9RzZF8anldPz?usp=sharing
+2. Run this colab notebook (run only semeval8): https://colab.research.google.com/drive/1SM6EnIYHlfkiVfwk8MCw9RzZF8anldPz?usp=sharing

 ## Environment